 There is much conflicting information about how well Obama has done with the economy.
-Partly because those in the media are typically biased Democratically and/or do not understand economics very well.
+Partly because those in the media are typically Democratically biased and/or do not understand economics very well.

 It is important to judge Obama’s economic record accurately.
 So as to determine whether to continue following this course with Hillary.
 Or choose another direction in Trump.

 This is an important consideration for anyone eligible to vote.
 Our prosperity and the prosperity of people we care about will be determined to some degree by who sits in the oval office.
-It is important.

 We can evaluate the specific actions President Obama has taken and determine how they have effected the economy.
 We can also evaluate other things that have happened during the last 8 years and determine how those things have effected the economy.
 We will do so here:

 - The first thing Obama did was support a very large stimulus plan.
 The largest in history, almost 1 trillion dollars.